yalondg/visual-recognition-dedicated/index.md

 # Getting started tutorial

-This tutorial guides you through how to use some built-in classifiers in {{site.data.keyword.visualrecognitionfull}} Dedicated to classify an image.
+This tutorial guides you through how to use some built-in classifiers (also known as models) in {{site.data.keyword.visualrecognitionfull}} Dedicated to classify an image.
 {: shortdesc}

 ## Before you begin